 - Manage: Check document status and send reminders

 University of Washington departments interested in using the eSignatures service for business purposes should follow the eSignatures onboarding process outlined below to get started.
-Note: Because eSignatures can involve legally binding signatures, this process will take a minimum of three to four weeks.
+Note: Because eSignatures can involve legally binding signatures, this process will take four to six weeks.
 Complex usage can take longer as it will require additional approvals.

 - Select simple forms: Work with your department to identify a few simple forms you would like to start out with.
 Simple forms are those that are sent out to specific recipients for signatures and, if needed, the entry of some information.
 While more advanced forms are possible, they require more expertise in DocuSign (the eSignatures tool) and aren’t recommended as a starting point.